qdrant/landing_page/qdrant-landing/content/documentation/embeddings/bedrock.md

 To configure your credentials, review the following AWS article: [How do I create an AWS access key](https://repost.aws/knowledge-center/create-access-key)."

-With the following code sample, you can generate embeddings using the [Titan Embeddings G1 - Text model](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html).
-Amazon suggests that it produces sentence embeddings of size 1536.
+With the following code sample, you can generate embeddings using the [Titan Embeddings G1 - Text model](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html) which produces sentence embeddings of size 1536.

 ```python
 # Install the required dependencies